Guides Work & Business

 • Cafe Nero: Two locations, one in the House of Fraser on the piazza by the Sundial, the other on Cornwall Street.
 Neither have many plug sockets, and the Cornwall Street one is quite small.
 The best one is in the Derry’s department store.

-• Costa Coffee: The largest one is opposite the sundial in the city centre, another is on Old Town Street, opposite Natwest Bank, and another in the mall.
+• Costa Coffee: The largest one is at the entrance to the Drakes Circus mall on Old Town Street, another opposite the sundial in the city centre, and one more slightly darker and busier option in the mall.
 The mall Costa is very busy and has no natural light, I personally couldn’t work here longer than an hour, max.
 The Old Town Street one is best for natural light and people watching.
-My preferred Plymouth Costa Coffee for remote working is the one by the sundial as there are lots of seats and a few plug sockets on the far wall.
+All Costa Coffees are pretty good for working, with lots of plug sockets and seats.

 The B Bar